-Why an understaffed start-up sends an employee all the way to China
+Why an understaffed start-up sends an employee to China

 I stepped off the plane at the Beijing airport with a head full of questions.
 China is the largest exporter of medicinal herbs in the world, and I was about to immerse myself in this bounty of green wonders for the first time.
 How did a strong tradition of herbalism mesh with modern technology and urban sprawl?
 Was China truly the polluted cesspool I’ve heard so much about?
 What about sustainability—how are we ensuring some of our most treasured plants don’t disappear overnight?

 The answers to these questions were far from Beijing, so I didn’t stay in the capital city for long.
 Instead, I headed northeast to a region known as Manchuria, or the “three eastern provinces”.
 Ever heard of Manchurian Spikenard?
 It’s an OG in the world of adaptogens.
 And one of my first clues that this area was rich in adaptogenic plants.

 My destination on the Manchurian medicine trail was Changbai Shan, right on the North Korean border.
 Changbai Shan translates to ever white mountain and it’s the highest peak of the Changbai mountain range.
 It also happens to be an active volcano with a stunning caldera lake at the top!
 It’s not just stunning, it’s famous.
 Many people from all over China, S. Korea, and Japan flock to this remote part of the country to pay homage to Heavenly Lake.
 But I’m here for the plants, the plants that have whispered to healers for thousands of years.